cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Features
 ........

-- Distributed as debian and rpm packages;
+- Distributed as debian and rpm packages
-- Loads properties from a configuration file;
+- Loads properties from a configuration file
-- Supports rotation of log files;
+- Supports rotation of log files
-- Persists state and is able to resume from first unsent record; and
+- Persists state and is able to resume from first unsent record and
 - Writes statistics info.

 Installing File Tailer